-(I) Financial instruments
+(I) Investments

-Financial assets are classified as "Fair value through profit and loss (FVTPL)" when they are not otherwise required to be measured at amortised cost or at fair value through other comprehensive income, or when they are designated as such to avoid an accounting mismatch.
+Investments are classified as "Fair value through profit and loss (FVTPL)" when they are not otherwise required to be measured at amortised cost or at fair value through other comprehensive income, or when they are designated as such to avoid an accounting mismatch.
 Such assets are subsequently measured at fair value with changes in carrying amount included in profit or loss.